poezio/poezio/doc/source/plugins/index.rst

     Simple notify
         :ref:`Documentation <simplenotify-plugin>`

-        Sends a notification with a command of your choice on (non-MUC) messages.
+        Sends a notification with a command of your choice on (non-chatroom) messages.

     Spam
         :ref:`Documentation <spam-plugin>`